Elephant Refuge and Wildlife Rescue Center

 - reparations to fences and animal facilities.

-Even though a big focus of the project is to give the animals a life as close to nature as possible and possibly reintroduce them to the wild, some animals will never leave the center anymore.
+Even though a big focus of the project is to give the animals a life as close to nature as possible and possibly reintroduce them to the wild, some animals will never leave the center.
 They would unfortunately not be able to survive in the wild and will spend the rest of their lives in the center.

 Elephant Refuge